Die Hauptstadt, Capricorn

 Werner swung his rifle forward and pointed it at the head of the man kneeling before him in unison with the other military officers.
 In the tense silence that followed, the tick-toking of his pocket watch became especially pronounced over his chest.
 It rattled around there, making him feel as if his chest was hollow.

 As his fingers drifted towards the trigger, a blur of black feathers drew his attention away from the back of his subordinate’s head to the window.
-In that moment, as he studied the fall of the feathers from behind the rosy glass pane, a singular thought rang through his mind: Protect.
+In that moment, as he studied the feathers falling from behind the rosy glass pane, a singular thought rang through his mind: Protect.

 The head executioner’s voice boomed, “Fir—”